Skip to Main Content

 What if I am unable to submit my final transcripts or official score reports immediately?

 We understand that it is often difficult to receive these documents before you arrive, therefore we recommend that you submit any additional items that have been requested of you to us as soon as they are available.
-It is also acceptable for you to bring these documents with you and submit them to the Graduate School after your arrival.
-Please note that failure to submit original or official copies of you the required documents will result in a hold being placed on your account, and you will be unable to register for your second-semester courses until we receive them.
-If you are truly unable to secure an original or official copy of your documents, please contact the Graduate School at applygrad@miamioh.edu.
+It is also acceptable for you to bring these documents with you and submit them to Graduate Admission after your arrival.
+Details explaining how to do this is included on the Applicant Status page.
+Please note that failure to submit original or official documents will result in a hold being placed on your account, and you will be unable to register for your second-semester courses until we receive them.
+If you are truly unable to secure an original or official copy of your documents, please contact Graduate Admission at applygrad@miamioh.edu.

 Do I have to take any English placement tests when I arrive on campus?

-New international students who have not earned a Bachelor's or graduate degree from an institution in the U.S. or an institution in a country where English is the official language are required to take a written English Placement Test (EPT) and the Speaking Proficiency English Assessment Kit (SPEAK) test.
+New international students who have not earned a Bachelor's or graduate degree from an institution in the U.S. or an institution in a country where English is the official language are required to take a written English Placement Test (EPT) test is also required for students who were offered and accepted a teaching graduate assistantship.

 The results of the EPT test will determine whether or not you will be placed in the 3-credit hour English 119 course or a 4-credit hour ACE 107 course during your first semester at Miami.
 You will receive an email from the Graduate School shortly before your arrival which will tell you whether or not you will be required to take the EPT.

-The results of the SPEAK test will determine whether or not you will be required to take the ACE 619 course in your first semester of study.
-Students who hold a graduate assistantship, are required by state law to have their spoken English abilities assessed before they can be assigned instructional duties.
+The results of the SPEAK test will determine whether or not you will be required to take the ACE 619 course.
+Students who hold a graduate assistantship are required by state law to have their spoken English abilities assessed before they can be assigned instructional duties.
 A grade of pass or conditional pass must be obtained before you can take on any teaching duties at Miami.

 The times to take the EPT and SPEAK Tests are scheduled for you.
 You will be informed via your email regarding the dates and times to take the tests.